wangzhihao/notes/computer_science/design_patterns/problems/config_problem.md

 How do we write a clean and flexible code for this?

 # Attempt 1
-One propsal is to write a checker method for each link, and thus one config slot for each link in config file and one if-statement in code.
+One proposal is to write a checker method for each link, and thus one config slot for each link in config file and one if-statement in code.
 It looks like this:
 ```java
 if (ConfigUtils.isLink1Visible()) {
    displayLink1();